Sparse LDL, LU, and inverse butterfly factorization via tree decomposition: Sparse LDL Factorization

-a peeled implicit LDL decomposition of $A$ yields a peeled implicit LU factorization of $B$. \end{lemma} \begin{proof} Vertex eliminations on $A$ are impossible as its diagonal is zero, while any edge elimination preserves the block-sparse and skew-symmetric structure, hence any peeled implicit LDL decomposition of $A$ does not contain vertex elimination transformations.
+a peeled implicit LDL decomposition of $A$ yields a peeled implicit LU factorization of $B$. \end{lemma} \begin{proof} Vertex eliminations on $A$ are impossible as its diagonal is zero, while any edge elimination preserves the same zero-diagonal block structure, hence any peeled implicit LDL decomposition of $A$ does not contain vertex elimination transformations.
 Any edge elimination on $A$ must correspond to eliminating a nonzero in $B$ via elementary triangular transformations.
-Similarly, vertex peeling transformations on $A$ may be restricted to be row or column peeling transformation on rows of $B$, since a vertex peeling transformation on $A$ acts (after permutation) on of two types of rows, \begin{itemize} \item a row of $-B^H$, which then must be a multiple of other rows of $-B^H$, \item a row of $B$, which must be a multiple of other rows of $B$. \end{itemize} All permutations needed for edge eliminations and peeling transformations may be restricted to reorderings of rows and columns of $B$. \end{proof}
+Similarly, vertex peeling transformations on $A$ may be restricted to row or column peeling transformations of $B$, since a vertex peeling transformation on $A$ acts (after permutation) on one of two types of rows, \begin{itemize} \item a row of $B^H$, which must then be a linear combination of other rows of $B^H$, \item a row of $B$, which must be a linear combination of other rows of $B$. \end{itemize} All permutations needed for edge eliminations and peeling transformations may be restricted to reorderings of rows and columns of $B$. \end{proof}